ViTAE-Transformer/DeepSolo/README.md

 ## Acknowledgement

 This project is based on [Adelaidet](https://github.com/aim-uofa/AdelaiDet).
+For academic use, this project is licensed under the 2-clause BSD License.